 - 10.4.
-A player listed on the final list may only be replaced during The Competition in the event of serious injury up until 24 hours before the kick-off of his team's first match in the Group Stage and must come from the provisional list.
-Including such PMA's qualified from the Gold Cup Prelims, into the Group Stage.
+A player listed on the final list may only be replaced from The Competition in the event of serious injury or medical matter up until 24 hours before the kick-off of his team's first match and must come from the provisional list.
 Such replacements must be approved in writing by Concacaf or the Medical Committee upon receipt and acceptance of a written detailed medical assessment with doctor's stamp or valid letterhead in one of the four official Concacaf languages.
 Concacaf or the Medical Committee shall approve the request if the injury is sufficiently serious to prevent the player from taking part in The Competition.
-Upon approval, the association shall immediately nominate a replacement and inform the Concacaf general secretariat accordingly.
+Upon approval, the association shall immediately nominate a replacement and inform the Concacaf General Secretariat accordingly.
 The replacement player must be assigned the shirt number of the injured player being replaced. - 10.5.
-The only document considered to be valid proof of a player's identity and nationality shall be a valid passport that explicitly states the player's day, month and year of birth.
-Identity cards or other supporting official documents shall not be accepted as a valid means of identification.
-The PMA's shall present each player's valid national passport for the country of the PMA to the Venue Coordinator at the team arrival meeting.
-A player without a valid passport shall not be entitled to play. - 10.5.1.
-Concacaf reserves the right to request additional information from the player to confirm eligibility, such as birth certificate from the player, his parents or grandparents.
+A player may also be replaced from the final list in the event of serious injury after the Group Stage and until 24 hours before the Kick off of the team's quarterfinal match.
+Any proposed changes to the final list will only be considered in cases of serious injuries and such replacements must come from the provisional list.
+In order to fully consider any request, Concacaf will require a written detailed medical assessment with doctor's stamp or valid letterhead, in one of the four official Concacaf languages.
+Concacaf shall approve the request if the Medical Committee determines that such injury is sufficiently serious to prevent the player from taking part of football competitions for at least 15 days.
+Replacements must be assigned and wear the next available uniform number that is not registered in the group stage final list (24,25,26, etc.). - 10.6.
+The only document considered to be valid proof of a player's identity and nationality shall be a passport that explicitly states the player's day, month, and year of birth.
+Identity cards, passport books or other supporting official documents shall not be accepted as a valid means of identification.
+The PMAs shall present each player's valid national passport for the country of the PMA to the Venue Coordinator on the Team Arrival Meeting.
+A player without a valid passport shall not be entitled to play. - 10.6.1.
+Concacaf reserves the right to request additional information from the player to confirm eligibility, such as birth certificate from the player, his parents, or grandparents.

-11. START LIST AND SUBSTITUTE ON THE BENCH
+11. START LIST AND SUBSTITUTES ON THE BENCH